david-ewing-nz/ghcn-spark-analysis/README.md

 # 🌍 GHCN Spark Analysis (DATA420 Assignment 1)

-This repository contains my submission for **DATA420 Assignment 1** at the University of Canterbury.
+This is my submission for **DATA420 Assignment 1** .
 The project involves distributed data processing and analysis of the **Global Historical Climatology Network (GHCN)** dataset using **Apache Spark**.

 ---

 ## 🧠 Project Overview

-The goal of this assignment is to explore, process, analyse, and visualise global climate data using PySpark.
-The full workflow is run in a distributed environment using a cloud-based Spark notebook environment provided by UC, with outputs exported for local analysis and visualisation.
+The full workflow is run in a distributed environment using a cloud-based Spark notebook environment provided by James William, with outputs exported for local analysis and visualisation.

 ---